 Workshops currently on offer to early years and Key Stage 1 (KS1):

-- Heroes and Villains: Basic Characterisation techniques using movement and posture to re-create classic “goodies” and “baddies” using well-known shows (such as Peter Pan) as the stimulus material
+- Heroes and Villains: Basic Characterisation techniques using movement and also posture to re-create classic “goodies” and “baddies” using well-known shows (such as Peter Pan) as the stimulus material

 Workshops currently on offer to KS2 and KS3:

-- Shakespeare 4 Kidz: a modern day approach to understanding and performing Shakespeare – can be linked to the annual Shakespeare Schools Festival
+- Shakespeare 4 Kidz: a modern day approach to understanding and also performing Shakespeare – can be linked to the annual Shakespeare Schools Festival

-- Improve you Improv: an improvisation workshop with the aim of developing social and communication skills and creativity.
-This is a particularly effective workshop for pupils with Emotional and Behavioural Difficulties (EBD) and pupils with Autistic Spectrum Disorder (ASD)
+- Improve you Improv: an improvisation workshop with the aim of developing social and communication skills and also creativity.
+This is a particularly effective workshop for pupils with Emotional and Behavioural Difficulties (EBD) and also pupils with Autistic Spectrum Disorder (ASD)

 - Noise: a hands-on introduction to creating, performing and recording music